PCSX2/pcsx2-net-www/article-backup/otherArticles/markdown/275-new-website-launched.md

 that regard it was a success
 😊

-You can complain on how you don\'t like the new look, as usual, in this thread! ![Very Happy](https://pcsx2.net/images/stories/frontend/smilies/biggrin.gif){.yvSmiley width="20" height="20"}\
+You can complain on how you don't like the new look, as usual, in this thread! ![Very Happy](https://pcsx2.net/images/stories/frontend/smilies/biggrin.gif){.yvSmiley width="20" height="20"}
 <http://forums.pcsx2.net/Thread-New-website-launched>
 :::
 :::